Frequently Asked Questions

 Students who currently live within the UNC Housing system and want to sign up again for the following academic year, will sign up for housing during February.
 This is the Call Dibs campaign.

 On June 1, 2017, new students can login into the Housing contract to view their room assignment and roommate information.
-Any room changes made after the initial room assignment have been completed, will be done on a first-come, first-serve basis as spaces become available.
-If you are not able to move by the time the residence halls open in August, please speak to your Hall Director for room moves.
+Any room changes made after the initial room assignment will be done after hall opening in August by your Hall Director.
+After the halls open, if you would like to move to another space, you can fill out the Current Student Change Room Request Form on our website and also speak to your Hall Director about where you would like to move.

 - Can I sign up for a single room?